agntcy/acp-spec/docs/README.md

 #### Start a Run of an Agent with a callback
+Agents can support callbacks, i.e. asynchronously call back the client upon run status change.
+The support for interrupts is signalled in the agent manifest.

 In this case, the clients starts a background run of an agent and provide a callback to be called upon completion.

 ```mermaid